AncyThomas-dev/Cybersecurity/Azure/readme.md

 The goal of this step is to configure the jump box to run Docker containers and to install a container.

-1. Start by installing `docker.io` on your Jump box.
+1. Started by installing `docker.io` on your Jump box.

-    - Run `sudo apt update` then `sudo apt install docker.io`
+    - Ran `sudo apt update` then `sudo apt install docker.io`

-2. Verify that the Docker service is running.
+2. Verified that the Docker service is running.

-    - Run `sudo systemctl status docker`
+    - Ran `sudo systemctl status docker`

     ![]( https://github.com/AncyThomas-dev/WilldanInterview/blob/main/Azure/Images/Azure%20Resource%20Group/DockerInstall.png)

-3. Once Docker is installed, pulled the container `cyberxsecurity/ansible`.
+3. Once Docker is installed, I pulled the container `cyberxsecurity/ansible`.

-    - Run `sudo docker pull cyberxsecurity/ansible`.
+    - Ran `sudo docker pull cyberxsecurity/ansible`.

 ![]( https://github.com/AncyThomas-dev/WilldanInterview/blob/main/Azure/Images/Azure%20Resource%20Group/Ansible.png)